Coherent dynamics of multi-spin $\rm V_B^-$ centers in hexagonal boron nitride: Results

-With the Rabi frequency, we can define $\frac{\pi}{2}$-pulse and $\pi$-pulse.
-Utilizing $\pi$-pulse, we can measure the spin-lattice relaxation time $T_1$.
-The pulse sequence is shown in Fig. 3(a) and Fig. 3(b) exhibits the relaxation result at $B=0$ mT.
-By fitting this result, we derive $T_1=16.377\pm 0.416$ $\mu$s.
+\textbf{$T_1$ measurement and spin echo detections.} With the obtained Rabi frequency, we can define $\frac{\pi}{2}$-pulse and $\pi$-pulse.
+Utilizing a $\pi$-pulse, we can measure the spin-lattice relaxation time $T_1$.
+The pulse sequence is shown in Fig. 3(a), and the relaxation result at $B=0$ mT is depicted in Fig. 3(b).
+By fitting this result, we obtain $T_1=16.377\pm 0.416$ $\mu$s.
 Then we repeat this sequence for various magnetic fields and obtain the results in Fig. 3(c).
 We find $T_1$ is approximately independent of the magnetic field.
 Next, we perform the sequence $\frac{\pi}{2}-\frac{\tau}{2}-\pi-\frac{\tau}{2}-\frac{\pi}{2}$ (spin echo, see Fig. 3(d)) to measure $T_2$.
 At $B=0$ mT, we observe a monotonic decay of contrast shown in Fig. 3(e), and $T_2$ is fitted to be $82.121\pm 2.462$ ns, which is quite short.
-We conjecture that it may also be caused by the overlarge density of V$_\text{B}^-$ defects.
 At $B=36$ mT, we find the decayed-contrast curve is complicatedly modulated (see Fig. 3(f)).
 We cannot fit it well, and the red line is only a guide for eyes.
-Here we want to note that, since $T_2$ is quite short, the impact of time durations of the MW pulses, especially the $\pi$-pulse, can not be ignored, therefore, the values of the fitted $T_2$ will have inaccuracy, but the order of magnitude can be determined.
-For $T_1$ which is far longer than MW-pulse durations, this problem is not met.
+Here we note that, since $T_2$ is quite short, the impact MW-pulse lengths, especially the $\pi$-pulse length ($\sim$26 to 44 ns in this work), cannot be ignored, therefore, the values of the fitted $T_2$ would have inaccuracy, but the order of magnitude can be determined.
+For $T_1$, which is much longer than the MW-pulse lengths, this is not an issue.